Appeal your Global Entry denial or revocation today.

 How Do I Begin My Global Entry Appeal?

-The entire process for a Global Entry appeal is very time-sensitive.
 In order to begin the Global Entry appeal process, we recommend having your denial or revocation examined by an experienced and licensed attorney.
 This will provide you with two things:

 - The reassurance in knowing that an appeal is indeed available prior to signing up for a legal service, and